Almagro vs. Philippine Airlines, Inc.

 History

-Petitioners filed a petition for review on certiorari under Rule 45 with the Supreme Court.
+- Petitioners filed petition for review on certiorari under Rule 45 before the SC

 Facts

-- On June 7, 1998, the DOLE Secretary issued a return-to-work order, directing all striking officers and members of ALPAP to report back to work by June 9, 1998.
+- On June 7, 1998, the DOLE Secretary issued a return-to-work order with a compliance deadline of June 9, 1998

-- The strike continued, and on June 26, 1998, striking ALPAP members, including the petitioners in this case, attempted to return to work by signing a PAL security logbook titled "Return to Work Returnees/Compliance."
+- On June 26, 1998, petitioners attempted to report for work and signed the PAL security logbook for "Return to Work Returnees/Compliance"

-- The DOLE Secretary subsequently declared the strike illegal and ruled that all officers and members who participated had lost their employment status; this was upheld by the Supreme Court in a prior case (G.R.
-No. 152306).
+- The DOLE Secretary's June 1, 1999 Resolution declared the strike illegal and held that officers and members who participated lost employment status

 Arguments of the Petitioners